thijssnelleman/CostOfReproducibility/NeurIPS/2024/reviews/Conditional Controllable Image Fusion.md

 ### Configuration
 _Given the (hyper)parameters, including semantic parameters, of the method: How much effort would it take to acquire the algorithm configurations used for their results, and compare against their budgetary constraints?_

-[9]
+[6]

 In section 4.3 θ is defined as a hyperparameter.
 In algorithm 1 no parameters are defined but there are some variables in the code.
 There are some configuration files in the implementation.
-It is unclear what the authors consider as (hyper)parameters.

 ### Experimental Procedure
 _Given the experimental set-up of the work, how difficult is it to set up a new experiment, similar to those presented in the original work, with the same procedure?_